dmlc/dgl/examples/sampling/graphbolt/labor/README.md

 can be observed by monitoring the drop in the cache miss rate with higher values of the batch dependency parameter, speeding up embedding transfers to the GPU.

+### Performance

+Use the `--torch-compile` option for best performance.
+If your GPU has spare memory, consider using `--mode=cuda-cuda-cuda` to move the whole dataset to the GPU.
+If not, consider using `--mode=cuda-pinned-cuda --num-gpu-cached-features=N` to keep the graph on the GPU and features in system RAM with `N` of the node features cached on the GPU.
+If you can not even fit the graph on the GPU, then consider using `--mode=pinned-pinned-cuda --num-gpu-cached-features=N`.
+Finally, you can use `--mode=cpu-pinned=cuda --num-gpu-cached-features=N` to perform the sampling operation on the CPU.

 ### Examples

 We use `--num-gpu-cached-features=500000` to cache the 500k of the node